-- (1) Mr. Sun's attendance hereto includes reporting representative attendance. - (2)Ms. Liu's attendance hereto includes reporting representative attendance. - (3)During the year under review, no Director attended meetings or committee meetings by his/her alternate. - (4) As permitted and allowable by the Company's constitutional documents and the applicable laws and regulations, during the year, the Company held a Special General Meeting on March 5, 2021 (Hong Kong time) and an Annual General Meeting on June 23, 2021 (Hong Kong time), at which, all Directors attended the said general meetings by electronic means.
+- (1) Mr. Sun's attendance hereto includes reporting representative attendance. - (2) Ms. Liu's attendance hereto includes reporting representative attendance. - (3) During the year under review, unless noted, no Director attended meetings or committee meetings by his/her alternate. - (4) As permissible and allowable under the Company's constitutional documents and the applicable laws and regulations, during FY 2022, the Company held all Board meetings, various committees meetings and the annual general meeting with Directors' attendance via electronic means. - (5) All Directors attended the Annual General Meeting held on June 23, 2022 (Hong Kong time) / June 22, 2022 (Calgary time).